saadmoumad/AppleHealthApp_pipeline/README.md

 # AppleHealthApp_pipeline
+### A data pipeline for fun

+the idea of this project is to collect my fitness data from multiple devices and present it in the same dashboard, by automatization of an airflow based pipeline.

 ### Notes:
 - In order to implement this, you would need to configure Airflow, configure your own *mySQL* database and add in the appropriate connection variables for *Dropbox API*.
 All of this variables should be pre-defined in the 'Scripts/airflow_variables.json' file.